-- 4.1 The relationship between Councillors and Officers should be based on mutual respect and trust.
-Officers should avoid criticising Councillors, and Councillors should avoid criticising officers, in order to maintain that trust and respect. - 4.2 In dealings between Councillors and Officers neither should seek to take unfair advantage of their position.
-Councillors should not press employees to do things that they are not empowered to do. - 4.3 Officers must not press Councillors to make a decision in their favour, nor raise personal matters to do with their job, nor make claims or allegations about other employees.
+4.1 The relationship between elected members and officers should be based on mutual respect and trust.
+Officers should avoid criticising elected members and elected members should avoid criticising officers, in order to maintain that trust and respect.

+- 4.2 In dealings between elected members and officers neither should seek to take unfair advantage of their position.
+Elected members should not press employees to do things that they are not empowered to do. - 4.3 Officers must not press elected members to make a decision in their favour, nor raise personal matters to do with their job, nor make claims or allegations about other employees.
 (The only exception to this rule is where the officer wishes to report possible wrongdoing under the Council's "Whistleblowing" procedure.) - 4.4 Reports from officers should be in the name of the relevant Chief Officer.
-Reports may be discussed with councillors, such as with the relevant Cabinet Portfolio Holder or Chair of the relevant Committee, and the Councillors concerned may make suggestions as to the contents of the report.
-However, the content remains the responsibility of the Chief Officer and amendments can only be made by him or her.
+Reports may be discussed with elected members, such as with the relevant Cabinet Portfolio Holder or Chair of the relevant Committee, and the elected members concerned may make suggestions as to the contents of the report.
+However, the content remains the responsibility of the Chief Officer and amendments can only be made by them.
 (This does not apply to the recommendations to Cabinet or the front sheet to a Cabinet report on which the Cabinet Member has the final say). - 4.5 Officers must deal honestly with members and not attempt to mislead them.
 Reports and all other communications with members must be clear concise and in plain English.